o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 void SetLightState(State state);
 ```

 You should add a tooltip in the behavior context reflection to describe the parameter.
-In this example, the tooltip will show "1=On, 0=Off" when a user hovers over the `State` parameter on the `SetState` node.
+In this example, the tooltip will show `1=On, 0=Off` when a user hovers over the **State** data pin on the **SetState** node.

 ```cpp
     behaviorContext->EBus<LightComponentRequestBus>("Light", "LightComponentRequestBus")